BEWARE OF SENDING MONEY OVERSEAS TO A PEN-FRIEND OR PROSPECTIVE MARRIAGE PARTNER TO VISIT AUSTRALIA TO FURTHER A RELATIONSHIP BEGUN OVER THE INTERNET.

 Treat with caution any request to forward money.
 We understand that individuals have been asked to provide funding for airline tickets, visas, hospitalisation and excessive customs duty.

-Seek authoritative information about Australia’s visa requirements, procedures and costs through the Department of Immigration and Border Protection website www.border.gov.au or (for the cost of a local call) through the 24-hour national telephone service inquiry line on 131881.
+Seek authoritative information about Australia’s visa requirements, procedures and costs through the Department of Home Affairs website www.homeaffairs.gov.au or (for the cost of a local call) through the 24-hour national telephone service inquiry line on 131881.
 Information can also be found on the DFAT web-site at www.russia.embassy.gov.au.

 You may wish to conduct some checks on your own, for example go to the www.Google.com, type the person’s name or even the e-mail address in a search box and see whether the name is listed on any web-site.